LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 ##### How to find

 This is perhaps a little unfair, as none of us would enter accurate details in that field, so as auditors some of you may do similar to me, which is a random finger dance on my keyboard's numberpad and could easily enter a valuse above 2,000,000, but we could just as easily have entered something less.
-This could be hard to find, in that nobody expects an auditor to enter a gazillion different values in a form field to determine wether one causes unexpected behaviour.
+This could be hard to find, in that nobody expects an auditor to enter a gazillion different values in a form field to determine whether one causes unexpected behaviour.
 Let's not get too hung up on the value that is required to avoid this monstrosity, it's more about the behaviour, hijacking focus in a completely unexpected way can be found by general keyboard testing, in the case of form inputs, the focus event actually fires on mouse clicks, too, so generally speaking this would be be picked up by just interacting with a page using various input modalities

 ##### Solution